 Planet Hollywood Las Vegas Hotel & Casino Parking Fee

-Beginning sometime in early January of 2017, you will have to pay to park at Planet Hollywood.
+Beginning sometime in early 2017, you will have to pay to park at Planet Hollywood.
 This applies to hotel guests as well as visitors alike.

 An exact date has not been announced, nor has the self-parking fee structure been announced, however the valet fee will be as follows:

 4 to 24 Hours: $18

 Over 24 Hours: $18 for each additional day.